DominicReneSchu/RFT/en/facts/simulations/resonance_chess/resonance_ai.md

 ## 5. Organic Learning Through Experience and Awareness

 * **Subconscious**:
-  The data structure `user_experience.json` stores every played game as a primal list of group-based experience.
+  The data structure `user_experience.csv` stores every played game as a primal list of group-based experience.
-  All move sequences – regardless of origin (AI or opponent) – are equally recorded.
+  All move sequences – regardless of origin (AI or opponent) – are equally recorded as **field environment sequences** (typically 2- or 3-move chains, see `SEQUENCE_LENGTHS`).
 Group membership remains invariant.

 * **Awareness Field**:
-  After each game, all sequences are statistically evaluated.
-The awareness field (`conscious_experience.csv`) contains all 10-move chains, rated by success, frequency, and resonance strength.
+  After each game, all sequences of variable length and single-move experiences are extracted and statistically evaluated in the awareness field (`conscious_experience.csv`).
+  Each sequence is stored with its evaluation (success/failure/neutral) and collective frequency.
-  This evaluation is continuous and cross-group; the field updates with every new experience.
+  This evaluation is continuous and cross-group; the field updates dynamically with every new experience.

 * **Decision Making**:
-  The AI checks for each move whether the current sequence is part of a highly rated awareness chain.
+  The AI checks for each move whether the current sequence (field environment) is part of a highly rated awareness chain.
-  Smarter sequences are reinforced, less successful ones marginalized.
+  Successful sequences are collectively reinforced, repeated failures trigger systemic impulses for adaptation.
-  Every decision binds the collective resonance field – independent of individual perspectives.

 * **Systemic Feedback**:
   Learning corresponds to organic evolution: Successes and failures equally flow into self-optimization.
   Group membership, self-inclusion, and relation-building are always part of the overall learning process.

 > This self-reflective learning prevents unintended deviations, as all decisions are always fed back into the overall context.
 > Resonance AI thus minimizes risks such as loss of control, misconduct, or unexpected escalation.

 **Flow of Learning Cycles:**